 if you thought this game would be a fast platinum, think again.
 The developers have inserted a number of their infamous requirements within the game to ensure you spend as long as possible playing it.

 First of all, just like all their games, you have to find and open every single treasure chest – both within the dungeons and in the overworld map.
 This wouldn’t be that bad but they don’t appear on your map until you spot one (even if it’s hidden behind a wall and you walk past the wall), and the game only tells you the percentage of how many you’ve found and not the actual number or any hint as to where you’ve missed a chest.
-Yes, I’m a little salty as I spent about 4 hours looking for a single chest I missed which was hidden behind a wall in a cave which didn’t tell me I’d missed a chest within it.
+Yes, I’m a little salty as I spent about 4 hours looking for a single chest I missed which was hidden behind a wall in a cave that didn’t tell me I’d missed a chest within it.

 Next is the Battle Register.
 If you’ve played the Trails games or Tokyo Xanadu then you’ll know what this is.
 Every time you kill an enemy, it gets added to the register, a book showing you all the stats about the creature and what they drop when you kill them.
 Thankfully, you don’t have to scan these foes, just slaughter them this time.
 However, there are a few missable creatures so you need to ensure you kill everything you see.
 Thankfully, unlike the chests-opened stats, your Battle Register carries over with you when you start a NG+ upon completing the game.